-International Corporate Finance Staff Contact: School Office S1 or S2 L3 CP20 Prerequisite: FINS5513 and FINS5514 or corequisite
+International Corporate Finance

+Prerequisite/s: FINS5513 and FINS5514 or corequisite

 Management of the financial functions for firms operating in several separate countries.
-Necessary theory and evidence basic to an understanding of international capital and foreign exchange markets, the benefits of international diversification, use of the capital asset pricing model in foreign investment decisions and cost of capital for multinational corporations, financial management of financial and political risks, the role of multinational banks and the financial benefits of Euro-currencies and Eurobonds, international equity markets and financial management of multinational corporations in new regions such as APEC, NAFTA and the EU.
+Necessary theory and evidence basic to an understanding of international capital and foreign exchange markets, the benefits of international diversification, use of the capital asset pricing model in foreign investment decisions and cost of capital for multinational corporations, financial management of multinational corporations, foreign direct investment and financial and political risks, the role of multinational banks and the financial benefits of Euro-currencies and Euro-bonds, international equity markets and financial management of multinational corporations in new regions such as APEC, NAFTA and the EU.